 3. If you can’t find lemon thyme, fresh thyme is a good substitute.

 4. You can use store-bought breadcrumbs or make your own.
 I made my own using Dave’s Good Seed bread.
 Simply leave a slice of bread (or more) uncovered overnight or until dry.
-Place in a food processor and pulse until about pea size.
+Place in a food processor and pulse until fine.

 5. White wine can be substituted for Vermouth.